Gluten-Free Cakes

 Using Flour Substitutes

 Quick-cook polenta and ground almonds make suitable substitutes for flour in cake recipes, although the result will be slightly denser than usual.
-Cakes made in this way are best served fresh and warm – preferably with a large spoonful of whipped or clotted cream!
+Cakes made in this way are best served fresh and warm – preferably with a large spoonful of whipped or Clotted Cream!

 Lemon Polenta Sponge